zanuka/dust-buster/README.md

 ## DustBuster

 ***
-DustBuster is an enhanced syntax definition for .dust files that includes Sublime Text completions of dustjs-helpers and dustjs logic syntax.
+DustBuster is an enhanced syntax definition for .dust files that includes completions of dustjs-helpers and dustjs logic syntax.

 ![DustBuster](images/dust-buster-syntax.png?raw=true "DustBuster")